DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 Gay bars in Puerto Vallarta

 There is no shortage of gay bars in Puerto Vallarta.
 The majority of them are located in the gay neighbourhood called “Zona Romantica”.
 We love the variety of places on offer, from piano/jazz bars, cowboy bars and even a slushbar loft!
+Be sure to check out this awesome gay tour of PV's most exciting hangouts.
 These are our favourite gay bars in Puerto Vallarta:

 - Marco Reinas Bar: Reinas means “queens” in Spanish, which is an apt name for this little gem.
 They really go all out with the royalty theme at this little gay dive bar and even have tiaras, dresses and lots of feather boas to play dress up!
 They also have lots of drag queen shows happening throughout the week.
 Marco Reinas is located at Lázaro Cárdenas 361 and is open every day from 4pm until 2am.